-Kettlebells have been used in fitness for a number of years.
-We’ve put together a circuit of kettlebell exercises for fat loss.
+Kettlebells have been used in fitness for a number of years, especially for weight loss.
+We’ve put together a kettlebell workout for weight loss.

 The gym can be a scary place if you don’t know what you’re doing.
 So, what are the different types of strength and power training and which is best for you?